JanPoonthong/dotflies/books/the_pragmaic_programmer.md

 on to new areas and new challenges.

 ### Tips
-1. Care about your craft
+1. Care about your craft: We feel that there is no point in developing software unless you care about doing it well.
-We feel that there is no point in developing software unless you care about doing it well.
+1. Think! about your work: Think about what you're doing while you're doing it.
+Never run on auto-pilot, go deep, understand the fundamental how things works.